 Safety is key, which places this ladder as a superb choice if you are to consider safety, among other factors.

-The ladder is built in such a way that it is painless to install.
+This garage pull-down attic staircase is built in such a way that it is painless to install.
 This is made possible with the installation kits that comprise plywood shims, roofing nails, hang straps, aluminum feet, and an instructional manual that assists you with the installment process.